layilin/SP23-33852/_annotations/book4.md

 136.229 these uninstructed swains.
 A country or farm laborer, a shepherd.
 The key figure in georgic poetry.

 136.232 Oh, did the tender muse possess.
 Grainger claims that he would abolish slavery if his poetry had the power to do so.
-The next ten lines contain the only explicitly abolitionist sentiments in the poem and would be quoted positively in subsequent abolitionist tracts.
-For example, see Nathaniel Appleton's *Considerations on Slavery* (1767).
+The next ten lines contain the only explicitly abolitionist sentiments in the poem and would be quoted positively in later abolitionist tracts.
+See for example Nathaniel Appleton's *Considerations on Slavery* (1767).

+137.235 Tyrannic sway.
+An open acknowledgment of the tyranny of slavery.
+"Tyranny" would become an increasingly important word in the Age of Revolutions, and it fits into Book IV of *The Sugar-Cane* as part of a trajectory (from lines 188 to 235, 291, 334, and 629) in which tyranny is gradually shifted from British acts of enslavement to the natural world.

 137.242 Servants, not slaves.
-Grainger claims that even after they were freed, formerly enslaved Africans would continue to work on sugar plantations by choice, but this sentiment was a pro-slavery fantasy that failed to be borne out by reality after emancipation.
+Grainger claims that even after they were freed, formerly enslaved Africans would continue to work on sugar plantations by choice, but this sentiment was a pro-slavery fantasy that was not borne out by reality after emancipation.

 137.244 Say, shall the muse.
-The abrubt shift in tone marks Grainger's turn away from his abolitionist fantasy and toward a policy of amelioration, in which physicians like himself will play a central role.
+The abrubt shift in tone marks Grainger's turn away from his abolitionist fantasy and toward a policy of amelioration, in which physicians like himself were to play a central role.
 Recall his words at the end of the preface: "I beg leave to be understood as a physician, and not as a poet."
-Also see Steven Thomas' "Doctoring Ideology."
+See also Steven Thomas' "Doctoring Ideology."

 137.246 worm.
 Guinea worm or the dragon worm (*Dracunculus medinensis*) is a parasitic nematode acquired by drinking water contaminated by the water flea (genus *Cyclops*), which carries the worm's larvae.
 The larvae break through the stomach lining and enter the bloodstream, growing to full size within a year.
 A pregnant female worm lives in connective tissues beneath the skin and eventually will release its larvae into a large blister, usually on the legs or arms.
 The worm's migration produces such symptoms as itching, giddiness, breathing difficulties, vomiting, and diarrhea.
 The worm may come out spontaneously with the released larvae, but typically treatment involves attaching the worm to the end of a stick and winding it slowly out of the opening in the skin over the course of several days (the "leaden cylinder" that Grainger mentions in line 252 refers to this form of treatment).
 A broken worm causes an extreme allergic reaction that can be fatal, and blisters on the skin may ulcerate and become infected, resulting in an abscess and the "annual lameness" of which Grainger warns in line 255.
 Today the worm may also be treated through anthelmintics.

 137.255 Moor.
-Moor, a name for a native or inhabitant of Mauretania in North Africa (present-day Morocco and Algeria).
+Moor, a name for a native or inhabitant of Mauretania in North Africa (present-day Morocco and Algeria -- not Mauritania).
 138.256 dragon worm. *Dracunculus medinensis* (see note to line 246).

 138.257 fell, winged insects.
 Chigres, chiggers, or chegoes (*Tunga penetrans*), a flea indigenous to Central and South America.
 This parasitic insect embeds itself and lays its eggs in the flesh of human hosts.
 Like the Guinea worm, chegoes were both horrifying and fascinating to European observers, who described them in detail.
 One such important description occurs in Richard Ligon's *A True and Exact History of the Island of Barbados* (1657), where an enslaved indigenous woman named Yarico is praised for her skill in removing chegoes.
-This same Yarico came to be extremely famous in the eighteenth century via the story of Inkle and Yarico, which was first told by Ligon himself and then retold as a sentimental tale in Richard Steele and Joseph Addison's *The Spectator* (No. 11, March 13, 1711).
+This same Yarico became an important literary figure in the eighteenth century via the story of Inkle and Yarico, which was first told by Ligon himself and then retold as a sentimental tale in Richard Steele and Joseph Addison's *The Spectator* (No. 11, March 13, 1711), and adapted for the stage later in the century.

 138.258 sable.
 Black.